Azure/Microsoft-Defender-for-Cloud/Workflow automation/Block-Suspicious-DNS-Activity/Readme.md

 **To assign Managed Identity to specific scope:**

 1. Make sure you have User Access Administrator or Owner permissions for this scope.
-2. Go to the subscription/management group page.
+2. Go to the subscription/management group page (by searching for _Subscriptions_ in the searchbar in the Azure portal).
-3. Press _Access Control (IAM)_ on the navigation bar.
+3. Go to _Access Control (IAM)_ on the navigation bar.
 4. Press _+Add_ and _Add role assignment_.
+5. In _Check access_, go to _Add role assignment_.
-5. Select the respective role.
+6. Select the respective role (such as _Contributor_).
+7. Click on the _Assignments_ tab, and seach for the name of your logic app.
-6. Assign access to Logic App.
+8. Assign access to Logic App.
-7. Select the subscription where the logic app was deployed.
+9. Select the subscription where the logic app was deployed.
-8. Select _Block-Suspicious-DNS-Activity_ Logic App.
+10. Select _Block-Suspicious-DNS-Activity_ Logic App.
-9. Press _save_.
+11. Press _save_.

 **To authorize the API connection:**

 1. Go to the Resource Group you have used to deployed the template resources.
-2. Select the Office365 API connection and press _Edit API connection_.
+2. Select the Office365 API connection (which is one of the resources you just deployed) and click on the error that appears of rthe API connection.
+3. Press _Edit API connection_.
-3. Press the _Authorize_ button.
+4. Press the _Authorize_ button.
-4. Make sure to authenticate against Azure AD.
+5. Make sure to authenticate against Azure AD.
-5. Press _save_.
+6. Press _save_.

 Once you have deployed and authorized the Logic App, you can create a [new Workflow automation](https://docs.microsoft.com/en-us/azure/security-center/workflow-automation) in Azure Security Center: